TheTrainingBoss/Sitefinity-Developers-Workshop/MVC in Sitefinity/readme.md

 developers can also take advantage of Sitefinity's support for MVC to create widgets.
-By using the familiar Model-View-Controller pattern, developers can quickly create widgets with full control over the markup, resulting in simpler, testable code.
+By using the familiar Model-View-Controller pattern, developers can quickly create widgets with full control over the markup, resulting in simpler, testable code.  **This is now the preferred way in Sitefinity going forward!**

 Choosing MVC or WebForms
 ------------------------